-- (1) The general counsel represents the staff in investigations, contested cases and other proceedings and appears for the commission in all courts and before federal regulatory bodies; and in general performs all duties and services as attorney and counsel to the commission which the commission may reasonably require. - (2) The public counsel represents the interests of the public before the commission. - (3) Attorneys who wish to practice before the commission shall fully comply with its rules and also comply with one (1) of the following criteria: - (A) An attorney who is licensed to practice law in the state of Missouri, and in good standing, may practice before the commission: - (B) A nonresident attorney who is a member of the Missouri Bar in good standing, but who does not maintain an office for the practice of law within the state of Missouri, may appear as in the case of a resident attorney;

-- (C) Any attorney who is not a member of the Missouri Bar, but who is a member in good standing of the bar of any court of record may petition the commission for leave to be permitted to appear and participate in a particular case under all of the following conditions: - 1.
+- (1) The staff counsel represents the commission staff in investigations, contested cases, and other proceedings before the commission - (2) The public counsel represents the interests of the public before the commission. - (3) Attorneys who wish to practice before the commission shall fully comply with its rules and also comply with one (1) of the following criteria: - (A) An attorney who is licensed to practice law in the state of Missouri, and in good standing, may practice before the commission: - (B) A nonresident attorney who is a member of the Missouri Bar in good standing, but who does not maintain an office for the practice of law within the state of Missouri, may appear as in the case of a resident attorney; - (C) Any attorney who is not a member of the Missouri Bar, but who is a member in good standing of the bar of any court of record, may petition the commission for leave to be permitted to appear and participate in a particular case under all of the following conditions: - 1.
 The visiting attorney shall file in a separate pleading a statement identifying each court of which that attorney is a member and certifying that neither the visiting attorney nor any member of the attorney's firm is disqualified to appear in any of these courts; - 2.
-The statement shall designate some member in good standing of the Missouri Bar having an office within Missouri as associate counsel; and - 3.
-The designated Missouri attorney shall simultaneously enter an appearance as an attorney of record. - (4) An eligible law student may petition the commission to be allowed to appear.
-Such application must comply with any applicable rules or statutes. - (5) Practice by Nonattorneys.
+The statement shall designate some member in good standing of the Missouri Bar having an office within Missouri as associate counsel;

+- 3. The designated Missouri attorney shall simultaneously enter an appearance as an attorney of record; and - 4.
+The visiting attorney shall provide a receipt or a statement showing that he or she has complied with the requirement of Missouri Supreme Court Rule 6.01(m). - (4) An eligible law student certified under Missouri Supreme Court Rule 13 may appear before the commission as an attorney.
+The student must comply with any applicable rules or statutes. - (5) Practice by Nonattorneys.
 A natural person may represent himself or herself.
 Such practice is strictly limited to the appearance of a natural person on his or her own behalf and shall not be made for any other person or entity. - (6) After an attorney has entered an appearance for any party, the attorney may withdraw only by leave of the commission.

-AUTHORITY: section 386.410, RSMo Supp.
-1998.\ Original rule filed Dec.
+AUTHORITY: section 386.410, RSMo 2000.\ Original rule filed Dec.
 19, 1975, effective Dec.
 29, 1975.
 Amended: Filed Nov.
 7, 1984, effective June 15, 1985.
 Rescinded and readopted: Filed March 10, 1995, effective Nov.
 30, 1995.
 Rescinded and readopted: Filed Aug.
 24, 1999, effective April 30, 2000.
+Amended: Filed March 2, 2011, effective Oct.
+30, 2011.

 Smith v.
-Public Service Commission, 336 SW2d 491 (Mo.
+Public Service Commission, 336 S.W.2d 491 (Mo.
 1960).
 Commission Rule 12.07 allowing individual party before commission held not to authorize non-lawyer individual to act as attorney for twenty-five other individuals.
 See also Reed v.
-Labor and Industrial Relations, 789 SW2d 19 (Mo. banc 1990) and Clark v.
+Labor and Industrial Relations, 789 S.W.2d 19 (Mo. banc 1990) and Clark v.
 Austin, 340 Mo.
-647, 101 SW2d 977 (Mo.
+647, 101 S.W.2d 977 (Mo.
 1937).

-4 CSR 240-2.045 Electronic Filing
+4 CSR 240-2.045 Electronic Filing (Rescinded October 30, 2011)